Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 It’s a great way to convey “casual” while showing that you put significant effort into your appearance.

 While jeans are acceptable for this smart-casual look, a t-shirt is never part of this look.
-It is simply too relaxed and can end up making you look sloppy.
+It is simply too relaxed and can make you look sloppy.

 But the good news is that you can leave off the suit jacket or blazer with this casual vest style!